urbanairship/passtools-ruby/README.md

 ## Example Code

-Refer to the [Passtools API wiki](https://github.com/tello/passtools-api/wiki/Methods) for more information about the data returned.
+Refer to the [PassTools API wiki](https://github.com/tello/passtools-api/wiki/Methods) for more information about the data returned.
 Generally you are most likely to be interested in data from the fieldsModel key of the Template detail data.

 Assuming you had a template with id 5 that returned the following from Passtools::Template.show(5)["fieldsModel"]